Curd rice recipe - Learn how to make perfect creamy south Indian curd rice with step by step pictures and tips for delicious results!

 - If you like tangy taste, add more of curd.

-- I would suggest for more milk and less curd and addition of chilli and cucumber prevents the curd rice turning too sour/tangy, when packing for lunch box.
+- I would suggest for more milk and less curd and addition of chilli and cucumber prevents it turning too sour/tangy, when packing for lunch box.

 - You can even add the chillies and ginger while you temper.

-- If you make curd rice for kids, avoid green chilli.
+- If you make this for kids, avoid green chilli.

 I always love to have it with any homemade pickle, more milagai.
 Or even now the seasonal ripe sweet mango will be apt...Yummy.